tamer017/gml_project/README.md

 ---

 ## Introduction
-This project aims to classify 3D point clouds using Graph Neural Networks (GNNs).
-Point clouds are a common representation of 3D data, and their irregular structure makes them challenging to process with traditional deep learning methods.
-We explore graph-based approaches to capture the local and global structures of point clouds effectively.
+This project focuses on **3D point cloud classification** using **Graph Neural Networks (GNNs)**.
+Point clouds, which represent 3D objects as sets of points, are challenging to process due to their irregular and unordered structure.
+To address this, we use graph-based methods like **EdgeConv** and **Graph Transformers** to capture both local and global relationships between points.

+Our approach leverages the **ModelNet40 dataset**, a benchmark for 3D shape recognition, and achieves competitive results.
+We also explore fine-tuning on the **ShapeNetPart dataset** to evaluate generalization.
+Implemented with **PyTorch** and **PyTorch Geometric**, the project provides a modular framework for experimenting with GNN architectures and datasets.

 ---